Ever wonder what makes a good blog great?

-Why one blog connects, inspires and motivates readers and the next falls upon deaf ears?
+Why one blog connects, inspires, and motivates readers while another falls 0n deaf ears?

 Successful bloggers never give up.